From 0% introductory rates to rewards, frequent flyer points and exclusive offers, compare ANZ credit cards to find an

 Internet banking and ANZ goMoney

 ANZ offers a comprehensive Internet banking service and a mobile banking application for smartphones and tablets.
 Once you’ve registered for Internet banking, you can download and login to the application using your customer reference number and telecode.
 This app has been made so it’s light on mobile data and has a simple user interface. goMoney compliments the ANZ Internet banking facility well.
 Between your desktop and smartphone, you’re able to manage your account(s), make payments and view recent transactions anywhere in the world, 24/7.

 Falcon anti-fraud protection from ANZ monitors your account for suspicious transactions around-the-clock.
 If they find a transaction that looks out of the ordinary, ANZ will be in contact to confirm that you’re using the card and not someone else.
 If you can’t be reached by ANZ, your card will be temporarily blocked until you can be contacted to protect your finances.
 If you are the victim of credit card fraud, ANZ will give you a full refund on the stolen funds.

 Mastercard and Visa — global reach, contactless payments & privileges

 ANZ works with both Visa and Mastercard to provide credit cards.
 Some cards are a Visa card, and other cards are a Mastercard card.
-Whichever card you get, you can benefit from worldwide acceptance, contactless payments and Visa and Mastercard privileges, like Visa entertainment, which offers discounts on selected experiences like concerts and other events.
+Whichever card you get, you can benefit from worldwide acceptance, contactless payments and Visa and Mastercard privileges such as Visa Entertainment, which offers discounts on selected experiences like concerts and other events.

 How to apply for an ANZ credit card